borispovod/crypti-docs/presale.md

 #### Step three
-Once the pre-sale is over, browse to the online issuance system at http://crypti.me/issue (will be online towards the pre-sale end) and copy the confirmation message posted there.
-Sign the message with the address you used to send BTC (for example: http://imgur.com/a/nUmZ0), and copy & paste the signature to the online issuance system.
+Once the pre-sale is over, sign your Crypti address with the address you used to send BTC (for example: http://imgur.com/a/nUmZ0), then browse to the online issuance system at http://crypti.me/issue (will be online towards the pre-sale end) and enter both the resulting signature and your Crypti address there.

 The online issuance system will match your signature against your sending BTC address.
-Once matched successfully, the system will ask for your Crypti address, so it can issue the Crypti coins.
+Once matched successfully, the system will issue Crypti coins to the provided Crypti address.

 ## Crypti Foundation